 Add-Ins & Extras

-The wonderful thing about this recipe, and many of my other granola recipes, is that you can mix and match your add-ins to what you like and what you have on hand.
-I loathe taking extra trips to the grocery store (I already go almost everyday!), so use what you can and make this granola truly your own.
+The wonderful thing about this recipe, and many of my other granola recipes, is that you can mix and match your add-ins based on what you like and/or what you have on hand.

 Here are some suggested substitutes and add-ins: